 Non-monetary rewards are a great way to build a motivated, skilled workforce that is passionate about their work, and the business.

-Non-monetary awards can often be cheaper for the company, giving employees a chance to become more intricately involved in the business – it’s a win-win.
+Non-monetary awards can often be cheaper for the company and give employees a chance to become more intricately involved in the business – it’s a win-win.
 The 5 non-monetary rewards this article will discuss are: